serverless-nextjs/serverless-next.js/README.md

 - Optimize your code size: reduce # dependencies in your SSR pages and API routes, have fewer SSR pages (i.e don't use `getInitialProps()` or `getServerSideProps()`).

+- Minify the handler code itself by using the `minifyHandlers` input.
+This will reduce handler size from ~500 kB to ~200 kB.

 - Minify/minimize your server-side code using Terser by adding the following Webpack configuration to your `next.config.js`.
 It uses `NEXT_MINIMIZE` environment variable to tell it to minimize the SSR code.
 Note that this will increase build times, and minify the code so it could be harder to debug CloudWatch errors.

 First, add `terser-webpack-plugin` to your dependencies.
 Then update `next.config.js`: